jimmy-mll/DependencyInjection.SourceGenerators/CONTRIBUTING.md

-# Contributing to Nexus
+# Contributing to Microsoft.Extensions.DependencyInjection.SourceGenerators

-Thank you for considering contributing to Nexus.
+Thank you for considering contributing to Microsoft.Extensions.DependencyInjection.SourceGenerators.
 By participating in this project, you agree to follow the guidelines outlined in this document.
 These guidelines ensure that contributions are consistent, maintainable, and aligned with the project's goals.

 ## Table of Contents